Manotomo-Alliance-Support-Squad/mass-backend/README.md

 # Mano Aloe messages of support backend

-Flask backend api for distributing and storing the messages of support for the community website project of theMano Aloe Support Squad (M.A.S.S) discord server [Link](https://discord.gg/Y4BBfyM)
+Flask backend api for distributing and storing community contents for the Mano Aloe Support Squad (M.A.S.S) website.
+You can find our [discord server here](https://discord.gg/Y4BBfyM).

 ## Installation & Usage